-On December 11, 2020, Wilks Brothers, LLC and its affiliated funds filed a notice of appeal (the "Chapter 15 Appeal") to the United States District Court for the Southern District of Texas ("U.S. District Court") appealing an order by the United States Bankruptcy Court for the Southern District of Texas under Chapter 15 of the United States Bankruptcy Code entered effective December 1, 2020, recognizing and granting enforcement of the October 30, 2020 order of the Court of Queen's Bench of Alberta approving the Plan of Arrangement pursuant to the Canada Business Corporations Act (the "CBCA Final Order").
-On January 8, 2021, the Company and certain of its subsidiaries filed a motion to dismiss the Chapter 15 Appeal as equitably moot, which motion was denied by the U.S. District Court on February 9, 2021.
-The Company expects briefing on the merits of the Chapter 15 Appeal to be complete on or before April 1, 2021.
-The U.S. District Court will set a hearing on the Chapter 15 Appeal to occur after the conclusion of briefing, and the timing of such hearing is uncertain.
-The Company believes it is well-positioned to prevail on the merits of the Chapter 15 Appeal or in having the appeal dismissed.
+On December 11, 2020, Wilks Brothers, LLC and its affiliated funds (collectively "Wilks Brothers") filed a notice of appeal (the "District Court Appeal") to the United States District Court for the Southern District of Texas ("U.S. District Court") appealing an order by the United States Bankruptcy Court for the Southern District of Texas under Chapter 15 of the United States Bankruptcy Code entered effective December 1, 2020 ("Chapter 15 Enforcement Order"), granting enforcement of the October 30, 2020 order of the Court of Queen's Bench of Alberta approving the Plan of Arrangement pursuant to the Canada Business Corporations Act (the "CBCA Final Order").
+At a hearing held on April 23, 2021, the U.S. District Court affirmed the Chapter 15 Enforcement Order and effectively denied the District Court Appeal (the "District Court Decision").
+On June 1, 2021, Wilks Brothers filed a notice of appeal to the United States Court of Appeals for the Fifth Circuit (the "Fifth Circuit Appeal").
+On January 27, 2022, following the parties' January 25, 2022 Joint Motion to Stay Further Appellate Proceedings Pending Settlement Discussions, the United States Court of Appeals for the Fifth Circuit entered an order dismissing the Fifth Circuit Appeal without prejudice to either party seeking to reinstate the appeal within 180 days.
+The Company believes it is well-positioned to prevail on the merits of the appeal should it be reinstated.